dendres/go-play/logs/README.md

 * runs on every server that produces log and metric events
 * poll log files and track offset
-* if the offset is after EOF, find the most recent archive and read any lines after offset. reset offset to 0 and continue polling
+* if offset after EOF, find the most recent archive and read any lines after offset. reset offset to 0 and continue polling
 * parse Event: pull out time, hostname, and the name of the sending application
 * language analyze Event: separate interesting words from punctuation
 * keep open connections to all servers. reconnect on timeout
-* when 1 packet worth of events is available, pick 1 random server and send
+* for each packet worth of events, pick 2 random servers and send the message
 * time bucket events to disk
-* when a time bucket boundary passes, pick a random server and send the whole bucket
+* when a time bucket boundary passes, sleep random, pick a random server and send the entire file as is
 * prune buckets on time and size limit
 * when pruning: pick a random server and send the whole bucket, then delete from local disk.

-buck: (holds the data)
+buck:

-* per-tailer: receive, decrypt, decompress, write to buffered pub/sub channel
+* per-tailer: receive, write to buffered pub/sub channel
+* pub/sub channel listener parses and sends on another pub/sub channel
 * per-socket.io: pub/sub consume, filter (configured in browser) and broker to any connected socket.io
 * per-disk: pub/sub consume, filter not my disk, append (no fsync) buckets/disks/ti/me one serialized message per line
 * per-porter: receive bucket requests, pack up messages from a bucket, return the bucket